-Lake Wyangan Blue-Green Algae Alert Level – Current Alert Status - GREEN
+Lake Wyangan Blue-Green Algae Alert Level – Current Alert Status - RED

 Blue-Green Algae Alert Levels - What do they mean?

 * Primary contact recreational use – where the body can be fully immersed and you are in direct contact with the water.
 There is also the potential to swallow water.